The Green Fireball Over a Viking Site Is a Better Metaphor for Search Than Most SEO Writing

 Is keyword research still useful?

 Yes, but it should be treated as input for strategy rather than a content brief by itself.
-Keyword research helps reveal demand, language patterns, and intent differences, which are essential for prioritization and page planning.
+Keyword research helps reveal demand, language patterns, and intent differences, which are essential for prioritisation and page planning.
 The mistake is assuming that a list of keywords tells you what content to create without also considering audience needs and competitive context.

 What matters more, authority or relevance?

-Neither works well on its own, search performance usually depends on the combination of both.
+Neither works well on its own; search performance usually depends on the combination of both.
 Relevance helps a page qualify for the query, while authority helps it win against other relevant pages.
 In competitive spaces, a highly relevant page with weak authority may struggle, and a strong authority page with poor relevance will also underperform.

 How should senior marketers think about search content planning?